bchao1/fast-poisson-image-editing/README.md

 ![teaser](data/teaser.png)

 ## Features
+- Poisson image editing functionalities
     - Seamless cloning - importing gradients
     - Seamless cloning - mixing gradients
     - Seamless tiling
     - Texture flattening
     - Local illumination change
+- Supports all sparse linear system solvers in `scipy.sparse.linalg`
+- Acceleration of large input problems using multigrid methods

 ## Comparison with other implementations
 There are many open source Python implementations of Poisson image editing.
 However, most implementations only focus on image *blending*, while ignoring other Poisson image editing applications listed in the paper.
 This implementation aims to faithfully reproduce all experiments and results presented in the paper.
 The following table shows the implemented functionalities: